aiplanethub/5-week_Data_Science_Bootcamp/week-1/159-Linear Algebra & Basic Statistics.md

 ### Derivative As A Concept

-Don’t worry if you don’t know what slope means, it’s explained in the video itself:
+Don't worry if you don't know what slope means; it's explained in the video itself: